Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Proposed Methodology

-The core of the RRM is composed of a residual unit with a 1D convolution followed by a Squeeze-and-Excitation block \cite{hu2018squeeze} on the residual branch.
-This block applies a feature attention mechanism by self-gating each extracted feature with a scaling factor obtained as a non-linear function of themselves Denoting with $f$ the $K\times F$ tensor of feature maps extracted by the convolutional layer, we firstly squeeze it with a global average pooling layer that aggregates the tensor along the temporal dimension, obtaining a single statistic for each feature.
+The SE block applies a feature attention mechanism by self-gating each extracted feature with a scaling factor obtained as a non-linear function of themselves.
+Denoting with $x$ the $K\times F$ tensor of feature maps extracted by the convolutional layer, we first squeeze it with a global average pooling layer that aggregates the tensor along the temporal dimension, obtaining a single statistic for each feature.
 The excitation step is then performed with a stack of one bottleneck fully connected (FC) layer that reduces the feature dimension $F$ of a factor $r$ and another FC layer that restores the dimensionality to $F$ with sigmoid activation.
-This activation function outputs $F$ independent scaling factors between 0 and 1 that are then multiplied with $f$, allowing the network to focus on the most prominent features.
-The residual unit is then closed summing the rescaled features with the identity branch.
-The residual unit is followed by a reduction block, which reduces by a factor of 2 the temporal dimension $K$ with two parallel convolutional branches with a stride of two.
+This activation outputs $F$ independent scaling factors between 0 and 1 that are then multiplied with the input $x$, allowing the network to focus on the most prominent features.
+Overall, the SE output is computed as: